Maahsome/ktrouble/HELP.md

   ktrouble pull [flags]

 Flags:
   -a, --all                 Specify --all to list locally modified definitions as pull selections
-      --env   Use this switch to operate on the environment definitions
+      --env                 Use this switch to operate on the environment definitions -u, --utilities strings   Specify an array of utility names to pull: eg, --utilities 'basic-tools,dns-tools', default is to prompt

 Global Flags:
       --config string             config file (default is $HOME/.splicectl/config.yml)